elliecrossleyfells/jnr_data_engineer_prj/readme.md

 <b>Deployment:</b> `Docker` - Free to download and use.

-The project follows the below structure
+The project follows the below structure <br>

 <b>1.
 Data Ingestion</b>: The project pulls Apple stock data from the `yfinance` API.
-The `fetch_data()` function requests historical stock data for a specified date range (April 2026 in this case.)
+The `fetch_data()` function requests historical stock data for a specified date range (April 2026 in this case.)<br>

 <b>2.
 Database Storage</b>: The pulled data is stored in a SQLite database using a defined schema that captures key stock attributes such as date, open, close, high, low, and volume.
 Most columns are stored as floats, with date being stored at text.
-This is something I would change later and reasons for this are detailed in the below section. `database.py` handles both table creation and data insertion.
+This is something I would change later and reasons for this are detailed in the below section. `database.py` handles both table creation and data insertion. <br>

 <b>3.
 Display Layer / Frontend</b>: A lightweight frontend is implemented using `Flask`.
 The webpage is customised using basic HTML and CSS.
-Some JS functions are used to display the live datetime for aesthetic purposes and better user experience.
+Some JS functions are used to display the live datetime for aesthetic purposes and better user experience. <br>

 <b> 4.
 Deployment</b>: The project is containerised using `Docker` to ensure it can be run in a consistent and repeatable way.
 A Dockerfile defines the environment, installs dependencies, and executes both the data ingestion script and the `Flask` application.
 This allows a new user to run the entire pipeline with a single command, without needing to install Python or any dependencies locally.

 ---